valentina-b/book-my-wedding-wish/README.md

 ### Customer Goals

-The primary customers for this app are the wshlist owners, however, since guests are interactng with the wishlist as well, they can be considered as the secondary customers.
+The primary customers for this app are the wishlist owners, however, since guests are interacting with the wishlist as well, they can be considered as the secondary customers.

 As a wishlist owner...